Cisco-Talos/FIRST-plugin-ida/docs/configuring.rst

     FIRST welcome dialog box (with invalid API key)

-The configuration requires a valid API key that can be obtained from the server (go to first-plugin.us to register with public server).
+The configuration requires a valid API key that can be obtained from the server (go to first.talosintelligence.com to register with public server).
 Make sure to test the connection and select **Save**

 Plugin Main Window
 ==================